olivertzeng/homework/cat/cities.md

   an insane amount of differences.
 For instance, there are the indigenous, the Hans, and the Taiwanese new immigrants' culture in Taipei.
 Or the Czech, Russians, Germans' culture in Prague.

-  Another noticeable point that both of these two cities have in common is that both of them are global economical cities.
+  Another noticeable point these two cities share in common is that they are well-known global economical cities.
 Because that both of them are capital cities, they have contributed to a large portion to the country's GDP.